Gregg-Hendrix/how-i-became-a-software-engineer/README.md

 This is my learning journey

+## 2021.2.15

+I've just finished two git courses, 1 was on coursera and the other one was an udacity course.
+Here are some key takeaways that I learned!

+1. Frequently check the status of the repo by 'git status'
+1. git --stat (shows the amount each file was changed)
+1. git --whatchanged (gives more information about the file change)
+1. How to create a repo
+1. How to push a local repo to a remote repo (and vice versa but with the command "pull")
+1. How to use a text editor alongside git
+1. How to use github
+1. How to use gitlab
+1. How to use the terminal to interact with repo's
+1. How to use the general commands with git (diff, push, pull, fetch, log, --oneline, commit, add, merge, branch, reset, --amend, checkout, and more!)

+I've learned more than what I listed here, but those were the big key takeaways that I really enjoyed learning about :).

 ## 2021.2.01

 I learned that repositories should be created in a folder where you can easily find them.
 I.E all repos are now in a folder called "projects"